Making Sense of Gravitational Thermodynamics: Minimal Thermodynamics

-Wrapping up, there is space for thermodynamics in SGS physics even though the theory of phenomenological thermodynamics does not apply.
-SGS provided an ideal case study to develop this original take on thermodynamics.
-This minimal framework for thermodynamics is the most perspicuous and useful way to think about thermodynamics in SGS especially as it is grounded in physics practice.
-Also, describing minimal thermodynamics as a kind of thermodynamics vindicates the `thermodynamic' label used by physicists in talking about thermodynamic methods in statistical SGS physics.\footnote{For instance \cite{chavanis2006phase} distinguished between the thermodynamic approach used by \cite{lynden1968gravo}, \cite{padmanabhan1990statistical} and himself and the statistical mechanical approach starting by the density of states or partition functions.
-We vindicate this classification but we reframe it in clearer terms.} More broadly, adopting this framework clarifies how kinetic theory, equilibrium statistical mechanics, and a kind of thermodynamics embedded within the theoretical frame of equilibrium statistical mechanics are all employed at different levels in the physics of SGS.
+Wrapping up, there is still space for thermodynamics in SGS physics.
+The minimal framework for thermodynamics presented here is the most perspicuous way to think about thermodynamics in SGS especially as it is grounded in physics practice.
+Also, describing minimal thermodynamics as a kind of thermodynamics vindicates the `thermodynamic' label used by physicists in talking about thermodynamic methods in statistical SGS physics.\footnote{For instance \cite{chavanis2006phase} distinguished between the thermodynamic approach used by \cite{lynden1968gravo}, \cite{padmanabhan1990statistical} and himself and the statistical mechanical approach starting by the density of states or partition functions.} More broadly, adopting this framework clarifies how kinetic theory, equilibrium statistical mechanics, and a kind of thermodynamics embedded within the theoretical frame of equilibrium statistical mechanics are all employed at different levels in the physics of SGS.
 Every one of these three levels is equally justified and interpreting the physics of SGS leaving out one of these dimensions of description and explanation would miss something about our understanding of these systems.